 This means you’ll often find city bikes with mudguards, chain guards, and skirt guards around the rear wheel.

 Perhaps not best for long-distance commutes, and certainly not suitable for off-road adventures, city bikes are best enjoyed for those taking short journeys and with commutes around three to five miles.

-Once you have decided to choose the type of bike that fits you best, don’t forget some of the other cycling essentials like a cycling helmet, bike locks, lights and any other cycling accessories you may need depending on your needs.
+Once you have decided to choose the type of bike that fits you best, don’t forget some of the other cycling essentials like a cycling helmet, bike locks, bike lights and any other cycling accessories you may need depending on your needs.